CEO & Co-founder

 He has turned away from institutional finance and re-dedicated his life to helping all people find the capacity and facility to invest with the same confidence and information available to only the top 0.1%.
 In many ways, Ophir was unintentionally a part of this asymmetry, but now, he is here to tear it down.

-Ophir Gottlieb is inventor of the Forensic Alpha Model (FAM) and a co-inventor of Accounting and Governance Risk Model (AGR), both now owned commercially by MSCI.
+Ophir Gottlieb is the inventor of the Forensic Alpha Model (FAM) and a co-inventor of Accounting and Governance Risk Model (AGR), both now owned commercially by MSCI.
 SSRN lists his research, and as far as we can tell, he was one of the earliest scientists to identify deep learning, and in particular, neural networks, as a novel approach to examining financial markets while also whole hardheartedly incorporating corporate governance.

 Mr. Gottlieb’s methodological approach taken in creating FAM was endorsed by the head of artificial intelligence for the state of Germany as a novel and extraordinary application of advanced machine learning and quantitative finance.

 FAM and AGR are used by asset managers worldwide with over $1 trillion of assets under management.
 The FAM model has made Mr. Gottlieb one of the most recognized names in all of quantitative finance.
+He is also a former hedge mund manager and the lead trader for Governance Investors.

 The Huffington Post dedicated an article to Ophir’s views in the dossier Financial Services Third Wave of Innovation: AI & Machine Learning.
 A rare view into his vision of the world of finance, including a 20 minute video session.